There are lots of great reasons to choose a vegan diet:

 8. EGGPLANT

-Eggplant is great in casseroles, or brushed with olive oil and then grilled, or as vegan eggplant parmesan – yum!
-Potatoes, cauliflower and beets are other hearty vegetables that can easily stand in for meat in a variety of dishes.
+Eggplant is great in casseroles, brushed with olive oil and then grilled, or as vegan eggplant parmesan – yum!
+Potatoes, cauliflower, and beets are other hearty vegetables that can easily stand in for meat in various dishes.

 9. ALMOND AND CASHEW MILK